 Step 4: Bolt the replacement MAP sensor onto the block and tighten the bolts.
 Be sure not to over-tighten the bolts because doing so can damage the sensor.

 Step 5: Plug the wiring harness connector.
 See to it that the plug snaps into place and that the tangs sit firmly on the plug.

-- Also replace the vacuum hose that connects the MAP sensor to the engine.
+- It’s also recommended that you replace the vacuum hose that connects the MAP sensor to the engine.

-- If the same problems persist-poor vehicle performance or unresponsive engine-then return your MAP sensor to the manufacturer or consult a mechanic.
+- If the same problems persist, such as poor vehicle performance or unresponsive engine, then return your MAP sensor to the manufacturer or consult a mechanic.